djon2003/DNS-323/README.md

 - `mkdir -p /share/scripts`
 - `chmod 777 /share/scripts`

-> Here I opened file permissions to those to full, but you can lower it or do what ever you want.
+> Here I opened file permissions for those to full, but you can lower it or do what ever you want.

 #### Sudo